Underrated Marvel Comics: See Timely Results

 • Avengers by Terry Kavanagh has all of the energy and absurdity of the 90s, in a good way!

 • Avengers: The Initiative is the divisive legacy of Civil War going into Secret Invasion.
-While it carries some of the baggage of those events, obscure Marvel heroes get a spotlight by being more heroic than the militant A-Listers.
+This highlights some recruits who are more heroic than the militant A-Listers.
+But it also shows how forcing others like Cloud 9 to be superheroes can be outright immoral.

 • Avengers Undercover is the next generation of heroes contemplating where they go before graduation.
-After the traumatizing Avengers Arena, do these teens remain heroes or will they break bad?
+After the traumatizing Avengers Arena, do these teens stay heroes or will they break bad?

 • Avengers World: Ascension is where Nick Spencer and Al Ewing detail the wild world of Earth’s Mightiest.
 Because it’s not a real world until there’s a Chinese knock-off of something.